-The citation said that in allowing its facilities to be used as vaccination centers, CCDC "greatly helped providing in protection Cordillerans against for COVID-19.
+The citation said that in allowing its facilities to be used as vaccination centers, CCDC "greatly helped in providing protection for Cordillerans against COVID-19.

 CCDC President Sherry Junette Malaya-Tagle led the school delegation in receiving the awards.

 The two other Certificate of Recognition were awarded